This page was last reviewed on November 28, 2019.

 - A strategy to encourage and support owners of existing public and commercial buildings in making accessibility improvements.

 - Review of community event manual with recommendations to make events more accessible; and outreach with special event coordinators.

 - Consult with emergency planning staff on accessibility.

 - Explore and investigate accessible tourism, and parks and trails mapping.

 - Make recommendations to Council on BC Accessibility 2024 opportunities.

 The Committee may also make recommendation to Village staff on Village facilities, service provision, and other matters upon request.
 View the Committee’s complete terms of reference.

-Meetings are typically held on the third Monday of the month at 11:00 am in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.
+Meetings are typically held every second month on the third Tuesday at 10:30 am in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.

 Councillor Vickey Brown